gnesher/phaser-capacitor/README.md

 # Phaser-Capacitor boilerplate
 This skeleton app allows you to easily develop a Phaser 3 game for iOS / Android / Desktop using the Ionic Capacitor library.
 It uses Typescript (though can also be written in JS) and Webpack

+* Ionic Capacitor is still in Beta and there are some bugs / quirks that are still being ironed out.
+Head to https://github.com/ionic-team/capacitor to find more about it's current progress.

 ### Installation
 Simply clone or download the repository and then run
 ```npm install``` within the folder